 7. Realize your parents are real people

-So you might have started to pick up on this a little bit before you left the parental nest.
+So you might have started to pick up on this a little bit before you left the parental nest for life after high school.
 Certainly you might not think of your parents as perfect, but there is a good chance if you are honest with yourself, that when you’re in a bind mom and dad are the first ones you call.
 Now you may not always like what they have to say, but somewhere that inner toddler is thinking that they will help “un-mess” whatever mess you’re currently in.

 You’ll start getting into more and more situations that uncover glimpses of this obscure truth.
 You’ll realize some of the struggles they have had to endure.
 You’ll start to gain some understanding about them that make them seem a little less dictator and quite frankly, human.
 Like you human.
 You realize that undeniable pull to gravitate to them with all your questions isn’t really because they have all the answers, but because they have all the love.